SEND & Provision

 The Appleton School takes a whole school inclusive approach to students with special educational needs, recognising that the aims of the school (‘achieving excellence’) are the same for all students, whatever their abilities.

-The school recognises that a child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them and, as defined in the draft 2013 Code of Practice.
+The school recognises that a child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them and, as defined in the SEN Code of Practice (2015).
 A young person has a learning difficulty or disability if they:

-- Have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.
+- Have a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.

-The school makes provision in accordance with the Code of Practice (2014), the SEN and Disability Act (amended 2001), Index for Inclusion (updated 2001) the Discrimination and Disability Act (Dec.2006).
+The school makes provision in accordance with the SEN Code of Practice (2015), the SEND and Disability Act (amended 2015); Index for Inclusion (updated 2016); the Discrimination and Disability Act (2010); the Children & Families Act (2014), and the Equality Act (2010).
 Our SEN policy and our practice aim to reflect these principles.

 How do we work in partnership with families?